Learn how to add and format equations in your instructions.

 - You can also input your equation using LaTeX, by toggling on Show LaTeX and typing in the LaTeX field.

-- When you’re finished, click the blue Done button in the bottom-right corner of the on-screen keyboard.
+- When you’re finished, click the purple Insert button in the bottom-right corner of the on-screen keyboard.

 - If you need to edit the equation, simply click on it to bring up the on-screen keyboard again.